 Honors College Algebra consists of several non-sequential algebraic topics.
 The student will actively explore these topics within the realms of both the real number system and the complex number system through discussion and presentations.
-Students may only apply one of MTH134/134H or MTH141 toward graduation.
-A graphing calculator is required.
+This course fulfills the mathematics requirement for the Associate of Arts degree.
+Students may only apply one of MTH134H, MTH134, or MTH141 toward graduation.
+A graphing calculator is required; calculators with computer algebra systems are prohibited.
 (F,S)